alexshelto/redditSourcedInstagramBot/README.md

 * more knowledge on os module
 * how to scrape reddit repositories
 * how to navigate through instagram in python
+* using subprocess module to integrate shell
-* Using SHA1 & SHA256 hash
+* using SHA1 & SHA256 hash